kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 We wrap each "contributors" request with `async`.
 That will create as many coroutines as number of repositories we have.
-But since it's cheap to create a new coroutine, it's not an issue.
+But since it's really inexpensive to create a new coroutine, it's not an issue.
 We can create as many as we need.

 `async` returns `Deferred<List<User>>`.